 This post may contain affiliate links.
 Read my full disclosure policy here.

-Right now is the perfect time for a financial checkup so you can simplify, organize, and set yourself up for financial success for the rest of the year.
-These 7 steps help you clean and spruce up your finances from start to finish!
+Spring is the perfect time for a financial checkup so you can simplify, organize, and set yourself up for financial success for the rest of the year.
+And these 7 steps will help you clear out the cobwebs.

 First, let’s start with something fairly easy—cleaning out your purse and/or wallet.
-I don’t know about you, but mine is always stuffed with receipts, ticket stubs, business cards, and empty gum wrappers.
+I don’t know about you, but mine is always stuffed with receipts, ticket stubs, business cards, and (gulp) empty gum wrappers.
 Yuck!

-Let's say, though, you find a gift card you won’t ever use.
-This makes it the perfect candidate to trade in at GiftCards.com.
+However, if you find a gift card you won’t ever use, you can always trade it in through Raise.com.
 I was a little nervous about doing this at first (I was afraid of getting scammed), but I had nothing to worry about.
 Highly recommend as the easy first step of your financial checkup!

 2. Re-evaluate Your Budget

-This step is a little more involved, but VERY necessary.
+This step in your financial checkup is a little more involved but VERY necessary.
 Take some time to look over your budget (you have one, right?) and be honest about what’s working and what’s not.

 4. Establish a Financial Goal

 You know those financial goals you promised yourself at the beginning of the year?
-When you spring clean your fianances, it’s time to revisit them again, so be honest about how you’re doing and make adjustments if necessary.
+When you spring clean your fianances, it’s time to revisit them again, be honest about how you’re doing, and make adjustments if necessary.

 Here are a few ideas: